qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

    - Amplified cDNA is purified using AMPure XP beads and biotin-streptavidin capture system.
    - The cDNA library is then prepared for sequencing on the Illumina platform, using specific adapters and PCR conditions.

+Certainly, here's the explanation in English, formatted as Markdown notes, regarding the selective sequencing aspect of scNanoCOOL-seq after bisulfite treatment:

+---

+## scNanoCOOL-seq and Bisulfite-Treated Genome Sequencing

+### Bisulfite Treatment Impact

+- **Transformation by Bisulfite**: Bisulfite treatment converts unmethylated cytosines (C) to uracils (U), while methylated cytosines remain unchanged.
+- **Selective Preservation**: Post-treatment, only the originally methylated-protected cytosines remain as normal C, most other cytosines are converted to U.

+### Amplification Strategy

+- **Random Priming with Oligo 1-N6**: scNanoCOOL-seq uses Oligo 1-N6 random primers (not P5-N6-oligo1) for random priming and amplification.
+- **Selective Hybridization and Amplification**: This primer can initiate DNA synthesis across a broader region, but due to bisulfite treatment characteristics, it primarily hybridizes and amplifies with the remaining unconverted C (i.e., originally methylated regions).

+### Limitation of Sequencing Scope

+- **Partial Genomic Coverage**: Thus, scNanoCOOL-seq primarily measures and analyzes those regions in the genome that were methylated prior to bisulfite treatment, not the entire genome.
+- **Focused Analysis**: This means the method mainly captures specific, methylation-status-related genomic information, rather than providing a comprehensive overview of the entire genome.

+## scNanoCOOL-seq Primer Usage Summary

+### Random Priming with Oligo 1-N6

+- **Purpose:** To initiate multiple rounds of amplification on bisulfite-treated single-stranded DNA, enhancing the complexity of the library.
+- **Primer Structure:** Oligo 1-N6 primer has a sequence `5‘ - CTACACGACGCTCTTCCGATCTNNNNNN - 3’`.
+- **Process:** Random priming is performed several times to tag bisulfite-converted DNA with Oligo 1-N6, generating complementary DNA strands.
+This step is crucial for preparing the DNA for subsequent PCR amplification.

+### PCR Amplification with 24bp Barcode-Oligo1 Primer

+- **Purpose:** To amplify the tagged DNA while introducing a unique 24-nucleotide barcode for each sample.
+- **Primer Structure:** The 24bp Barcode-Oligo1 primer is designed as `5‘ - /24 bp barcode/CTACACGACGCTCTTCCGATCT - 3’`.
+- **Process:**
+    - The PCR amplification utilizes only the Barcode-Oligo1 primer, relying on the complementary strands generated during the random priming phase.
+    - This approach is possible because the initial random priming with Oligo 1-N6 produces complementary strands that are suitable for amplification with the Barcode-Oligo1 primer.
+    - The PCR conditions are optimized to efficiently amplify the library, ensuring adequate representation of the bisulfite-converted DNA and maintaining the library complexity.

+### Single-Strand Information

+- **Information from One Strand:** In scNanoCOOL-seq, the amplification and sequencing primarily capture information from a single DNA strand.
+- **Bisulfite Treatment Effect:** The bisulfite treatment converts unmethylated cytosines to uracil, and the subsequent amplification process effectively reads and amplifies the converted strand.
+- **Focus on Methylation Status:** Since the main focus is on identifying methylation status, sequencing one strand provides sufficient information to determine the methylation pattern.

+### Key Considerations

+- **Single Primer PCR:** While traditional PCR usually requires two complementary primers, in this specific context, the previous random priming step facilitates the use of a single primer for effective amplification.
+- **Library Complexity:** The combined use of Oligo 1-N6 in random priming and the Barcode-Oligo1 primer in PCR ensures high complexity and accurate representation of the DNA methylation state in the library.

 ## scNMT-seq (single-cell nucleosome, methylation and transcription sequencing)